Miami Police Scanner Encryption: Hurricane Season Meets Information Blackout

 What's Still Available in Miami-Dade

-- Fire/EMS: Miami-Dade Fire Rescue may be partially accessible on some channels.
+- Fire/EMS: Miami-Dade Fire Rescue runs daily operations on conventional UHF in the clear.
 Fire services across Florida have generally resisted encryption.

 - Marine/Aviation: Air traffic and marine communications remain accessible.